nest/nest-simulator/doc/userdoc/contribute/nest_with_ides.rst

 * Does not support debugging on macOS (because Eclipse does not support lldb)
 * Does not read the NEST `.clang-format` file, so code formatting may be incorrect
-* I experimented with better CMake support using ``cmake4eclipse``, but did not figure it out.
+* Does not use the ``cmake4eclipse`` plug-in, because we haven't figure out how to use it with our complex setup.
 The instructions below rely on running ``cmake`` manually in the build directory.
 * Tested with Eclipse 2020-12